 This stovetop rice pudding is a soothing and unpretentious dessert, with an elegant fragrance that is made for cold nights and simple meals.
 The chewy rice is suspended in a creamy pudding and perfumed by rich notes of vanilla and cardamom.

-To be honest, I haven’t paid it much attention because it has such a homely reputation.
-Who has time for a plain bowl of sloppy sweet rice in milk?
-I’ve always chased the more exciting desserts like flaky danish braids, caramelized kouign amann, and homemade marshmallows dipped in dark chocolate.
+To be honest, I haven’t paid rice pudding much attention.
+It has such a homely reputation–w ho has time for a bowl of sweet rice in milk?
+I’ve always chased the more exciting desserts like chai spiced cruffins, caramelized kouign amann, and homemade marshmallows dipped in dark chocolate.

 And what a shame that was.
-I’ve been kind of bratty and judgmental about rice pudding.
-And as a result, I’ve deprived myself of the deliciousness that is stovetop rice pudding for almost 30 years.
+I've deprived myself of the deliciousness that is stovetop rice pudding for almost 30 years.

 When I finally came around and made it for the first time, I couldn’t stop sampling the pot.
 I finally just poured myself a “trial bowl” of hot, soupy rice pudding so I could get back to cooking it (granted, I was very pregnant at the time, but that’s no excuse).